-New Pier, Dock or Moorage Piles for Detached Dwelling Unit (Single-Family) Dimensional and Design Standards These area limitations shall include platform lifts, but not boatlifts Where a pier or dock cannot reasonably be constructed under the area limitation above to obtain a moorage depth of 10 feet measured below ordinary high wateradequate to prevent a boat from sitting on the lakebed, an additional four (4) square feet of area may be added for each additional foot of pier or dock length needed to reach 10 feet of water depth at the landward end of the pier or deckadequate depth; provided, that all other area dimensions, such as maximum width and length, have been minimized.
-Maximum Width M. V. Oven Minimized.
-Four (4) feet for pier or dock walkway or ramp Six (6) feet for ells Two (2) feet for fingers Six (6) feet for float decking attached to a pier For piers or docks with no ells or fingers perpendicular to the pier or dock, the most waterward 26-foot section of the walkway may be six (6) feet wide, but within 30 feet from the OHWM no wider than four (4) feet.
-Height of piers and diving boards Minimum of 1.5 feet above ordinary high water to bottom of pier stringers, except the floating section of a dock and float decking attached to a pier Maximum of three (3) feet above deck surface for diving boards or similar features Maximum of three (3) feet above deck for safety railing and gates, which shall be an open framework Minimum Water Depth for ells and float decking attached to a pier Must be in water with depths of nine (9) feet or greater at the landward end of the ell or finger decking utuened to a pier Must be in water with depths of 10 feet or greater at the landward end of the float Decking for piers, docks, walkways, platform lifts, ells and fingers Piers, docks, and platform lifts must be fully grated or contain other materials that allow a minimum of 40 percent light transmittance through the material If float tubs for docks preclude use of fully grated decking material, then a minimum of two (2) feet in width of grating down the center of the entire float shall be provided Location of ells, fingers and deck platforms No closer than 30 feet waterward of the OHWM, measured perpendicular to the OHWM piationis Within 30 feet of the OHWM, only the pier walkway or ramp is allowed Pier Pilings and Moorage Piles Pier Pilings andor moorage piles shall not be treated with pentachlorophenol, creosote, chromated copper arsenate (CCA) or comparably toxic compounds First set of pier pilings for a pier or dock shall be located no closer than 18 feet from OHWM Moorage piles shall be located no closer than 30 feet from the OHWM or any farther waterward than the end of the pier or dock Moorage buoys are not permitted when a pier or dock is located on a subject property Maximum two (2) moorage piles per detached dwelling unit, including existing piles Maximum four (4) moorage piles for joint use piers or docks, including existing piles Mitigation Plantings or other mitigation as described in subsection (5) of this section b.
-The City shall approve the following modifications to a new pier proposal that deviates from the-dimensional standards of subsection (4) of this section, subject to both U.S. Army Corps of Engineers and-Washington Department of Fish and Wildlife approval to an alternate project design.
-In addition, the following-requirements and all other applicable provisions in this chapter shall be met.
+New Pier, Dock or Moorage Piles for Detached Dwelling Unit (Single-Family) Dimensional and Design Standards These area limitations shall include platform lifts, but not boatlifts Where a pier or dock cannot reasonably be constructed under the area limitation above to obtain a moorage depth of 10 feet measured below ordinary high wateradequate to prevent a boat from sitting on the lakebed, an additional four (4) square feet of area may be added for each additional foot of pier or dock length needed to reach 10 feet of water depth at the landward end of the pier or dock length revided, that all other area dimensions, such as maximum width and length, have been minimized.
+Maximum Width Four (4) feet for pier or dock walkway or ramp Six (6) feet for ells Two (2) feet for fingers Six (6) feet for float decking attached to a pier For piers or docks with no ells or fingers perpendicular to the pier or dock, the most waterward 26- foot section of the walkway may be six (6) feet wide, but within 30 feet from the OHWM no wider than four (4) feet.
+Height of piers and diving boards Minimum of 1.5 feet above ordinary high water to bottom of pier stringers, except the floating section of a dock and float decking attached to a pier Maximum of three (3) feet above deck surface for diving boards or similar features Maximum of three (3) feet above deck for safety railing and gates, which shall be an open framework Minimum Water Depth for ells and float decking attached to a pier Must be in water with depths of nine (9) feet or greater at the landward end of the ell or finger 5 Must be in water with depths of 10 feet or greater at the landward end of the float Decking for piers, docks, walkways, platform lifts, ells and fingers Piers, docks, and platform lifts must be fully grated or contain other materials that allow a minimum of 40 percent light transmittance through the material If float tubs for docks preclude use of fully grated decking material, then a minimum of two (2) feet in width of grating down the center of the entire float shall be provided Location of ells, fingers and deck platforms No closer than 30 feet waterward of the OHWM, measured perpendicular to the OHWM platorms Within 30 feet of the OHWM, only the pier walkway or ramp is allowed Pier Pilings and Moorage Piles Pier_Pilings and or moorage piles shall not be treated with pentachlorophenol, creosote, chromated copper arsenate (CCA) or comparably toxic compounds First set of pier pilings for a pier or dock shall be located no closer than 18 feet from OHWM Moorage piles shall be located no closer than 30 feet from the OHWM or any farther waterward than the end of the pier or dock Moorage buoys are not permitted when a pier or dock is located on a subject property Maximum two (2) moorage piles per detached dwelling unit, including existing piles Maximum four (4) moorage piles for joint use piers or docks, including existing piles b. - The City shall approve the following modifications to a new pier proposal that deviates from thedimensional standards of subsection (4) of this section, subject to both U.S. Army Corps of Engineers and-Washington Department of Fish and Wildlife approval to an alternate project design.
+In addition, the followingrequirements and all other applicable provisions in this chapter shall be met.